Skip to main content

 Rental Property Expenses

-You can claim personal tax deductible expenses if you have a rental property, a flatmate in your home or earn income from a rental service such as AirBnb.
+You can claim personal tax deductible expenses if you have a rental property, a flatmate in your home or earn income from a rental service such as Airbnb.
 Expenses relating to long-term rentals (more than 4 consecutive weeks) are exempt from GST.
-However, short-term rental expenses (such as from an AirBnb or Bookabach) need to include GST.
+However, GST needs to be calculated on short-stay rental expenses (such as from an Airbnb or Bookabach) if you are GST registered.

 If you are only renting part of the property, such as with a flatmate, you can only claim a portion of the expenses based on the percentage of the property that you rent out.

 Solo will automatically work out your GST based on the type of rental you have selected in your settings.
 If you are renting part of the property Solo will ask for the size of the house and the size of the rental area to make the correct calculation.
-You also have the option to split your rental income and expenses if you own only a portion of the property.
+You also have the option to split your rental income and expenses if you are not the sole owner of the property.

 • Rental Rates – Council rates on your rental property.